thewca/wca-regulations/wca-regulations-2012.md

     - A7a2) If the judge assigns any penalties, the judge calls "PENALTY".
     - A7a3) If the result is DNF, the judge calls "DNF".
   - A7b) The judge records the result on a score sheet.
     - A7b1) If penalties are assigned, the judge records the original recorded result displayed on the timer, along with any penalties.
 The format is "X + T + Y = F", where X represents the sum of time penalties before/starting the solve, T represents the time displayed on the timer, Y represents a sum of time penalties during/after the solve, and F represents the final result.
-If X and/or Y is 0, the 0 terms are omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
+If X and/or Y is 0, the 0 terms are omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).[NOTE: With the very specific notation for recording a solve, if a judge accidentally writes a beginning of solve penalty instead after the solve time, is this ground for the competitor to dispute it afterward?
+I don't want to have such a strict definition of something that may be easy to make trivial mistakes.]
-  - A7c) The judge and competitor must both sign (or initial) the score sheet to acknowledge the result.
+  - A7c) The judge and competitor must both sign (or initial) the score sheet to acknowledge the result.[NOTE: For every single solve?
+What about competitors who walk away without looking at the card?]
     - A7c1) If the competitor or the judge refuses to sign the score sheet, the WCA Delegate must resolve the dispute.
   - A7f) When a competitor's score sheet for a round is complete, the judge delivers the score sheet to the score taker.